chrisgrieser/nvim-genghis/README.md

 ### File operations
 - `createNewFile`: Create a new file.
 - `duplicateFile`: Duplicate the current file.
-- `moveSelectionToNewFile`: Prompts for a new filename and moves the current selection to that new file.
+- `moveSelectionToNewFile`: Create a new file and move the current selection to it.
 (Visual Line command, the selection is moved linewise.)
 - `renameFile`: Rename the current file.
+- `moveToFolderInCwd`: Move the current file to an existing folder in the current working directory.
 - `moveAndRenameFile`: Move and rename the current file.
 Keeps the old name if the new path ends with `/`.
 Works like the UNIX `mv` command.
-- `moveToFolderInCwd`: Move the current file to an existing folder in the current working directory.
 - `chmodx`: Makes current file executable.
 Equivalent to `chmod +x`.
 - `trashFile`: Move the current file to the trash.
-Defaults to `gio trash` on *Linux*, and `trash` on *macOS* or *Windows*.
-(The trash CLIs must usually be installed.)
+(Defaults to `gio trash` on *Linux*, and `trash` on *macOS* or *Windows*.)
 - `showInSystemExplorer`: Reveals the current file in the system explorer, such as macOS Finder.
 (Currently only on macOS, PRs welcome.)